 Our proof statement in high-level natural language is the following:

-The binary code of the ARM version of the seL4 microkernel correctly implements the behaviour described in its abstract specification and nothing more.
+The binary code of the ARM and RISCV64 versions of the seL4 microkernel correctly implement the behaviour described in its abstract specification and nothing more.
 Furthermore, the specification and the seL4 binary satisfy the classic security properties called integrity and confidentiality.

 Integrity means that data cannot be changed without permission, and confidentiality means that data cannot be read without permission.